genotoul-bioinfo/WorkflowFrameworkComparison/README.md

 # Workflow Framework Comparison
 Here is the repository for hackathon occured at INRA Toulouse on the 29 and 30 of november 2017.

-The purpose of this meeting was to test different workflow manager in an **HPC environment**.
+The purpose of this meeting was to test different workflow managers in an **HPC environment**.
 We didn't want to test Cloud and Docker functionalities.

 ## People implied (INRA):
- * Estelle Ancellet (MIAT, Record),
+ * Estelle Ancelet (MIAT, Record),
  * Philippe Bardou (GenPhySE, Sigenae),
  * Floréal Cabanettes (MIAT, Bioinfo Genotoul),
  * Cédric Cabau (GenPhySE, Sigenae),